List of Netherlands One Day International cricket records: Narrowest win margins (by runs)

 The narrowest run margin victory is by 1 run which has been achieved in 32 ODI's with Australia winning such games a record 6 times.
 Netherlands has achieved victory by 1 run one time.

 Narrowest win margins (by balls remaining)

 The narrowest winning margin by balls remaining in ODIs is by winning of the last ball which has been achieved 36 times with both South Africa winning seven times.
-Netherlands has achieved victory by 2 balls when they defeated Canada during the Associates Triangular Series in South Africa in 2006–07 in Benoni, South Africa in December 2006.
+Netherlands has achieved victory by 1 ball when they defeated Zimbabwe during the 2023 Tour first match in Harare, Zimbabwe in March 2023.

 Narrowest win margins (by wickets)

 The narrowest margin of victory by wickets is 1 wicket which has settled 55 such ODIs.
 Both West Indies and New Zealand have recorded such victory on eight occasions.
 Netherlands has won the match by a margin of one wicket on one occasions.

 Greatest loss margins (by runs)

-Netherlands's biggest defeat by runs was against South Africa at the 2011 Cricket World Cup in Mohali, India.
+Netherlands's biggest defeat by runs was against Australia at the 2023 Cricket World Cup in Delhi, India.